5 Ways to Read Faster – Tips for OET Reading part A

 2. Let your previous reading guide you forward

-Once you’ve completed questions 1-7, you should have a good general idea of what each of the texts is focused on.
-As a result, when answering questions 8-20, you should feel confident about knowing exactly which text to go to in order to find the answers.
+Once you’ve completed questions 1-7, you should have a good general idea of what each of the texts is about.
+As a result, when answering questions 8-20.
+You should feel confident about knowing exactly which text to go to in order to find the answers.

 The important thing here is that you waste as little time as possible looking for answers to questions 8-20 in the wrong texts.
 Time is short on the OET exam so you must use it well.